 Take two capsules daily or as directed by your healthcare practitioner.

 Each capsule contains:

-No added wheat, dairy, lactose, soy, egg, artificial colours or artificial flavours.
+No added wheat, dairy, lactose, soy or egg.
+Nothing artificial.
+Vegan friendly.

 Ashwagandha, Schisandra and Shatavari sourced from India.

 Native to India through to South East Asia this short, perennial shrub is now grown throughout the world.

 Ashwagandha is often referred to as Indian ginseng even though botanically, ginseng and Ashwagandha are unrelated.
 In Sanskrit, ashwa means ‘horse’ and gandha means ‘smell’ which refers to the root of the plant having a horse-like smell.